 One of the great Chicago traditions is a visit to the Walnut Room at Christmas.
 The former Marshall Field’s Department Store, now Macy’s, is famous for its holiday traditions, like the store window displays and, of course, dining at the Walnut Room.
 Set on the 7th floor of Macy’s flagship store on State Street, the historic department store restaurant has walls covered with wood imported from Russia and chandeliers from Austria.
 Countless Chicagoans have dined beneath the massive Christmas tree over the generations.

+We visit Field’s during the Loop Interior Architecture Walking Tour and Holiday Tour of Drinks, Daleys and Dead Guys.
+But that wasn’t enough!
 We wanted to get the inside perspective on this famous tradition.
 What’s the inside experience for the employees of the Walnut Room at this hectic time of year?

 When Does the Rush Start for The Walnut Room at Christmas?